SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Fishing is a popular beach activity, and surfers and windsurfers come here to enjoy the perfect waves.

-It is recommended that visitors get to Stinson Beach before midday as car parking is limited as the spaces fill up quickly.
-There are few better tourist destinations for relaxing in the sun than Stinson Beach.
+Try to get to Stinson Beach before midday, as car parking is limited as the spaces fill up quickly.

-One of the most exciting attractions in the Bay Area is Safari West, which brings the Serengeti to Sonoma!
-This fabulous tourist attraction allows visitors to take a day safari or to stay in one of the great glamping units.
+One of the most exciting attractions in the Bay Area is Safari West, which brings the Serengeti to wine country!
+This fabulous tourist attraction allows visitors to take a day safari or to stay in one of their great glamping units.

 A popular attraction, booking in advance is recommended.